-According to the Ministry of Finance and Economy and the Public Procurement Service on May 3, the ministry on April 22 put out a research tender for a fact-finding study to prepare for the bill’s enactment and began selecting a contractor.
-The study is intended to secure baseline data and set policy direction so the government can implement service-sector policy more systematically once the law is in place, while minimizing early policy gaps and improving execution.
+According to the Ministry of Finance and Economy and the Public Procurement Service on Saturday, the ministry on April 22 issued a tender for a research project to assess preparations for enacting the bill and began selecting a contractor.
+The study is intended to secure baseline data and set policy direction for a more structured rollout of service-sector policy after the law is enacted, aiming to minimize early policy gaps and improve execution.

-In its request for proposals, the ministry said the service sector is a key growth engine but its share of value added remains low compared with major advanced economies, requiring continued efforts to upgrade the industrial structure and raise productivity.
+In its request for proposals, the ministry said the service sector is a core growth engine but its share of value added remains low compared with major advanced economies, requiring continued industrial upgrading and productivity gains.

 Bank of Korea data from its Economic Statistics System (ECOS) show the services account posted a $34.5 billion deficit last year.
 It has not turned to surplus even once since 2000, and the cumulative deficit over 26 years has exceeded $360 billion.

-The article attributed the persistent deficit mainly to weak productivity.
+The underlying problem, the article said, is weak productivity.
 Services account for 71.6% of total employment, but only 61.9% of value added, reflecting low efficiency relative to the sector’s role in the economy.

-By OECD rankings, South Korea’s manufacturing labor productivity was sixth in 2023, while services ranked 26th.
-The ratio of service-sector productivity to manufacturing also fell from 51.5% in 2020 to 47.5% in 2024, widening the gap.
+By OECD rankings, South Korea’s manufacturing labor productivity stood sixth in 2023, while services ranked 26th.
+The ratio of service-sector productivity to manufacturing also fell to 47.5% in 2024 from 51.5% in 2020, widening the gap.

-With productivity low and service exports less competitive, overseas consumption of services has increased while exports remain limited, reinforcing a structural deficit, the article said.
+With productivity low and service exports less competitive, overseas consumption of services has risen while exports remain limited, reinforcing the structural deficit, the article said.

-Investment patterns were also described as weak.
+Investment patterns are also weak.
 The service sector invests less in research and development than manufacturing, and productivity gains from export growth are limited.
-Polarization between large companies and small and midsize firms has also become entrenched, with wide productivity gaps.
-The National Assembly Budget Office said a 1% rise in exports lifts labor productivity by 0.07% in manufacturing, compared with 0.02% in services.
+Polarization has also become entrenched, with a wide productivity gap between large firms and small and midsize companies.
+The National Assembly Budget Office estimated that a 1% rise in exports lifts labor productivity by 0.07% in manufacturing, compared with 0.02% in services.

-The article warned that stagnant service-sector competitiveness could weigh on national growth, as the long-term contribution of labor productivity declines and adds downward pressure on potential growth.
+The stagnation in service-sector competitiveness could weigh on national growth, the article said, as the long-term contribution of labor productivity declines and adds downward pressure on potential growth.

-The government plans to use the bill to address these structural limits.
-If passed, it would provide a basis for mid- to long-term planning for the service sector, along with tax and financial support, workforce development, expanded R&D, and the design of policy implementation bodies.
+The government plans to address these structural limits through the bill.
+If passed, it would provide a basis for a mid- to long-term plan for the service sector, along with tax and financial support, workforce training, expanded R&D and the design of a policy implementation body.

-An official at the National Assembly Budget Office said the government has pursued policies to raise service-sector labor productivity, but has fallen short of structural innovation and the results have not met expectations.
-“It is time to build a legal and institutional foundation to boost service-sector labor productivity, including expanded service R&D investment tailored by industry, digital transformation and adoption of AI technologies, and measures to promote service exports,” the official said.
+A National Assembly Budget Office official said the government has pursued policies to raise service-sector labor productivity, but has fallen short of structural innovation and the results have not met expectations.
+“To boost service-sector labor productivity, it is time to build a legal and institutional foundation for expanded service R&D investment tailored to industry characteristics, digital transformation and adoption of AI technologies, and revitalizing service exports,” the official said.

 * This article has been translated by AI.